5 Ways Drugs Can Enter Your Body | How Do Drugs Enter The Body?

 Continue reading as we discuss the 5 different methods of drug administration and how they can affect the body in different ways.

-Here at AspenRidge, we understand the effects addiction can have on the body, mind, and other aspects of life.
 We also understand how different substances can impact individuals in various ways.
 While we are here to help, we are also here to help you recognize the signs of substance abuse so those affected, and their families can move forward with a better understanding.
 For immediate assistance with drug abuse and addiction help, contact our 24/7 helpline at 855-281-5588.

 5 Ways To Take Drugs

 Drugs undergo four stages within the body: absorption, distribution, metabolism, and excretion.
 After a drug is administered, it is absorbed into the bloodstream.
 The circulatory system then distributes the drug throughout the body.
-Then it is metabolized by the body.
+Then, it is metabolized by the body.
 The drug and its metabolites are then excreted.
 There are 5 ways drugs can enter your body including:

 • Smoking